FasterXML/jackson-datatype-hibernate/README.md

 Jackson 2.13 adds Support for "Hibernate 5 Jakarta" variant (for Hibernate 5.5 and beyond);
 see below for more information.

+Jackson 2.15 adds Support for Hibernate 6.x;
+see below for more information.

 ## Usage

 ### Maven dependency